Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 April 1, 1984 - Marvin Gaye

-Marvin Gaye had already shown a love for music at a young age.
-When he was 4, he began singing in church while his father played piano for him.
-At 11, he performed Mario Lanza's 'Be My Love' at his school where he was afterwards encouraged to pursue a music career.
+Marvin Gaye showed a love for music at a young age.
+When he was four, he began singing in church while his father played piano for him.
+At 11, he performed Mario Lanza's 'Be My Love' at his school, after which he was encouraged to pursue a music career.

 In 1956, Marvin dropped out of high school and joined the Air Force.
-He was disappointed in the fact that he was always given menial tasks so he faked mental illness and the military gave him a general discharge from service.
+He was disappointed that he was always given menial tasks so he faked mental illness and the military gave him a general discharge from service.

-After he returned, Marvin formed a group with his best friend Reese Palmer called The Marquees.
+After he returned, Marvin formed a group called The Marquees with his best friend Reese Palmer.
 They found failure far too often and couldn't land a record deal.
 Moonglows cofounder Harvey Fuqua hired The Marquees as employees.
 Under his direction, the band relocated to Chicago and changed their name to Harvey and the New Moonglows.
 The group eventually disbanded in 1960.
 After jumping from job to job, Marvin signed with Tamla in pursuit of a career as a jazz musician.
 Initially, his music failed but after trying a few more times, he began finding success.
 He had a long career, but sadly not long enough.

 Marvin visited his parents one evening.
 A fight broke out between them and when Marvin tried to defend his mother, his father shot him in the heart and shoulder.
-Marvin was survived by 3 children and 3 grandchildren.
+Marvin was survived by three children and three grandchildren.

 April 4, 1968 - Martin Luther King Jr

-Martin Luther King Junior is most well known as a leader in the Civil Rights Movement.
-He encouraged the nonviolent civil disobedience ways, meaning no matter what a white person did, a black person could not retaliate.
-Many people followed him, but there were others, such as followers of Malcolm X, that would fight back.
+Martin Luther King Junior is best known as a leader in the Civil Rights Movement.
+He encouraged nonviolent civil disobedience, meaning that no matter what a white person did, a black person could not retaliate.
+Many people followed him, but there were others, such as followers of Malcolm X, who would fight back.

 Probably his most famous feat was the 1963 March on Washington where he delivered his I Have a Dream speech.
 The following year, he received a Nobel Peace Prize for combating racial inequality with nonviolent methods.

-In 1965, MLK Jr organized the Selma to Montgomery marches and in 1965 he took the movement to Chicago where he worked on segregated housing.
-He unfortunately alienated some of his more liberal followers when he expanded his focus to combat poverty and oppose the Vietnam War.
+In 1965, MLK Jr organized the Selma to Montgomery marches and in 1965 he took the movement to Chicago where he worked to desegregate housing.
+He unfortunately alienated some of his followers when he expanded his focus to combat poverty and oppose the Vietnam War.